indieisaconcept/grunt-context/README.md

 context:*name*:*task*:*arguments*

 + name: The name of the context to use
-+ task: A single task or task list to run
++ task: A task for the context
-+ arguments: The arguments to apply to a single task, these are ignored when a task list is used.
++ arguments: The arguments to apply to the task if it's a function

 ### Overrides